RESEARCH STARTER

 Both species of Epidermophyton are distributed worldwide.
 Floccosum is anthropohilic, meaning its natural habitat is the human body.
 Stockdaleae is geophilic, meaning its natural habitat is the soil.
 Floccosum, but not stockdaleae, causes human infection.

-Transmission of infection can be by direct human-to-human contact, from objects that came into direct contact with infected persons or from self-inoculation.
-Human-to-human transmission occurs most frequently within families or among children in day care or school settings.
+Infection can be transmitted by direct human-to-human contact, from objects that came into contact with infected persons, or from self-inoculation.
+Human-to-human transmission occurs most frequently within families or among children in daycare or school settings.
 Infected inanimate objects (fomites) that can contribute to transmission include wet floors in gyms or locker rooms, shared towels, and contaminated tools in barber shops and hair and nail salons.
-Self-inoculation occurs when a person first touches an infected area of the body, then touches a noninfected, vulnerable area elsewhere on the body.
+Self-inoculation occurs when a person first touches an infected area of the body and then touches a noninfected, vulnerable area elsewhere on the body.

 Pathogenicity and Clinical Significance